Kasun1Don/portfolio/README.md

 After completing the mood board I put down my initial idea for the layout of the website by drawing a brief wireframe sketch on paper (as per below).

-I decided to design and develop the website mobile first so the focused was on having a detailed mobile viewport wireframe and then expanding out into larger viewport wireframes.
+I decided to design and develop the website mobile first so the focus was on having a detailed mobile viewport wireframe and then expanding out into larger viewport wireframes.

 <img src="./docs/sketch.jpg" width="700"> &nbsp;